 Calabria (7:40)

 Almost the best part about a journey on a night train is when you awake.
-You open the window, peek out and wonder where where the machine took the little shell that is your cabin.
+You open the window, peek out and wonder where the machine has taken the little shell that is your cabin.
 Today, that first view was particularly gratifying in that I was rewarded with an ocean view:

 There is even a ferry in view, also run by the Italian state railway FS.
 It turned out that this is how our train would cross the strait of Messina: